 As most of these policies reflect regulations initiated at EU level, it may appear surprising to see large cross-country differences.
 In 2019, for example, Belgium and France had (with almost 100 regulations) ten times more regulations in place than the Netherlands, Greece or Hungary (Chart 14).
 However, the number of regulations does not necessarily provide a good proxy for their scope, implementation and effectiveness, but may rather depend on other factors, such as the different degree of federalism across countries.
+What is needed to achieve the EU's 2030 climate target?

-47 This overview of different climate change policies does not allow for an assessment to be made about their effectiveness.
+&lt;sup>47 This overview of different climate change policies does not allow for an assessment to be made about their effectiveness.
 For a more detailed analysis, see, for example, IMF (2019) and the literature cited therein.